 SECTION 2.
 Public Hearing.
-The City Council of the City of Atascadero, at a Public Hearing held on March 14, 2023, considered testimony and reports from staff, the applicants, and the public.
+The City Council of the City of Atascadero, at a Public Hearing held on March 14, 2023 and continued to March 28, 2023, considered testimony and reports from staff, the applicants, and the public.

 SECTION 3.
 Facts and Findings.
 The City Council makes the following findings and determinations: